...into my home

 Based on the narratives that unfold during the workshops, photographic portraits depict the refugees and asylum-seekers in their daily life.
 Accompanied by the stories, the portraits shed light on each person’s unique character.
 At the same time, both photographs and stories reveal the “human face” of the refugee plight and remind us of the things, emotions, feelings that connect us all – our common humanity.

-In the second phase of the project, the 24 photographic portraits of refugees and an equal number of recordings of their personal stories, are presented at Makasi Gate, Heraklion, Crete, from 14 September to 14 October 2018.
-The works from the EMST collection that prompted the narratives are also presented in digital form in the exhibition space, in addition to a short documentary video of the whole project.
+The works from the EMST collection that prompted the narratives will be also presented in digital form in the exhibition space, in addition to a short documentary video of the whole project.

 In the meantime, the Museum moved in 2017 with all necessary procedures that will lead to its full operation.
 In parallel, EMST designs and delivers a variety of social intervention projects, such as educational programmes designed for primary and secondary students.